 Play many repetitions as long as there are no spasms

-Again, there’s seems to be conflict between these quotes.
-To understand why both of them can be true at the same time, we have to think about the underlying idea: you must be focused while practising.
-Giving yourself a limit on your practice time is probably a good idea, since we often have a tendency to keep trying and forcing a movement, making ourselves upset and depressed in the process.
+Again, there’s seems to be a conflict between these quotes.
+To understand why both of them can be true at the same time, we have to think about the underlying idea: you must be focused while practicing.
+Giving yourself a limit on your practice time is probably a good idea since we often have a tendency to keep trying and forcing a movement, making ourselves upset and depressed in the process.

-If you limit yout practise time, you’re going to use that time more efficiently.
+If you limit your practice time, you’re going to use that time more efficiently.
 If you do have a bad day, stopping early can prevent you from creating further emotional pain (which is obviously not helping) and from reinforcing bad movements and habits, both emotional and physical.

 Don’t be afraid and try to enjoy and focus on sending out correct intentions.